joncursi/cheddur-whitepaper/whitepaper.md

 ## Conclusions

-Maintaining the integrity of the Cheddur review system is critical towards holding cryptocurrency projects accountable for their actions (or lack thereof) and enabling consumers to easily distinguish between high-quality and low-quality projects.
+Maintaining the integrity of the Cheddur review system is critical towards holding cryptocurrency companies accountable for their actions (or lack thereof) and enabling beginners to easily distinguish between high-quality and low-quality companies.

 Based on the findings from the Cheddur user study above, we have been able to draw the following conclusions:

-1. High-quality reviews ought to carry more weight towards determining a cryptocurrency project's overall star rating then should spammy, low-quality reviews.
+1. High-quality reviews ought to carry more weight towards determining a cryptocurrency company's overall star rating then should spammy, low-quality reviews.
 2. If the quality of a review can be determined through the up-votes (or lack thereof) that it receives, the *quality* of the users who casted the up-votes is